CNIC (Pakistan): History

 Efforts to establish a national ID system in Pakistan began in 1973, following the enactment of Article 30 of the Second Amendment.
 This initiative aimed to collect demographic data, addresses, photographs, and thumb impressions from citizens for the purpose of maintaining a statistical database.
 However, the process relied on physical files and lacked the adoption of emerging technologies by the Directorate General of Registration.
 As a result, the government's ability to provide a reliable document for ID verification was limited.

 In 1999 the Pakistan Army, tasked with conducting a nationwide census, began considering merging two institutions: the Directorate General of Registration, responsible for issuing national ID cards, and the National Database Organization, established in 1998 for census purposes.
 This merger aimed to computerise census data collection and use it for issuing computerised cards.
 The National Database and Registration Authority (NADRA) Ordinance, 2000, effective from 10 March 2000, formalised this merger, combining the functions of both entities.
 The goal was to streamline the process of registering individuals and issuing biometric data based national ID cards while reducing government intervention.
 The Computerised National Identity Card (CNIC) contains a 13-digit unique ID, a photo, signature, and a microchip storing iris scans and fingerprints.

 In 2007 NADRA began implementing fingerprint deduplication for national ID card issuance.
 By 2008, the data architecture was enhanced to include a full set of 10 fingerprints and a digital photograph.
 This technology proved highly effective in deduplicating the national database, significantly reducing instances of dual IDs and identity theft.

 In October 2012 NADRA introduced the Smart National ID Card with enhanced security features to deter forgery and broaden its application in government services.
 Compliant with international standards, ICAO standard 9303 and ISO standard 7816-4, it incorporates a data chip, 36 security features, and a match-on-card applet, enhancing smart card authentication security by storing ID data on the card itself.

 Challenges

 NADRA faced significant challenges in issuing ID cards due to limited technical capabilities from 2001 to 2005.
 To address this, they expanded their presence by setting up offices in every district and implementing mobile infrastructure to reach remote areas.
 With these improvements, registration surged from 54 million in 2008 to 98 million in 2014, with approximately 55 million men and 43 million women enrolled.

 In relation, the percentage might be small, but many millions face challenges in obtaining this card, leaving them vulnerable.
-Studies indicate that women and children of unregistered parents are at risk of trafficking and forced labor due to their inability to obtain CNICs or birth certificates.
+Studies indicate that women and children of unregistered parents are at risk of human trafficking and forced labour due to their inability to obtain CNICs or birth certificates.
 To address this issue, mobile registration units with female staff and simplified processes to assist vulnerable groups ensuring better inclusion.